andreaconsole/Gigilive/README.md

 # GiGiLive
-Softare for live stacking of astronomy deep sky pictures.
+Software for live stacking of astronomy deep sky pictures.
 It works with INDI and EKOS
 -------------------------------------------------------------------------------------------------------

 How to use: